Don Nelson: Los Angeles Lakers (1963–1965)

 On September 6, 1963, Nelson was claimed on waivers by the Los Angeles Lakers from the Chicago Zephyrs.
-He played in 80 games in 1963–1964, but just 39 in 1964–1965 under coach Fred Schaus.
+He played in 80 games in the 1963–64 season, but just 39 in the following season under coach Fred Schaus.

-In 1963–1964, Nelson played 80 games and averaged 5.2 points, 4.0 rebounds and 1.0 assists in 17 minutes for the Lakers, as Los Angeles finished 42–38.
-He saw his first playoff action, as the Lakers were defeated by the St. Louis Hawks (today's Atlanta Hawks), with Bob Pettit, Cliff Hagan and Lenny Wilkens 3–2.
+In his first season, Nelson played 80 games and averaged 5.2 points, 4.0 rebounds, and 1.0 assists in 17 minutes per game for the Lakers, as Los Angeles finished 42–38.
+He saw his first playoff action, as the Lakers were defeated by the St. Louis Hawks in five games.
 Nelson averaged 3.4 points and 2.6 rebounds in the series.

-In 1964–1965, Nelson played little, averaging 2.4 points and 1.9 rebounds in just six minutes per game in 39 games.
+In the 1964–65 season, Nelson played little, averaging 2.4 points and 1.9 rebounds in just six minutes per game in 39 games.
 The Lakers used Nelson more in the playoffs as they defeated Nelson's former team, the Baltimore Bullets in the playoffs 4–2.
-Nelson averaged 5.2 points, 5.3 rebounds and 2.0 assists in the series.
+Nelson averaged 5.2 points, 5.3 rebounds, and 2.0 assists in the series.
 The Lakers then faced the Boston Celtics in the 1965 NBA Finals.
-The Lakers lost to the Celtics 4–1, as Nelson averaged 7.2 points, 5.4 rebounds and 1.4 assists and 20 minutes in the series.
+The Lakers lost to the Celtics in five games, as Nelson averaged 7.2 points, 5.4 rebounds, and 1.4 assists in 20 minutes per game in the series.

 After two seasons with the Lakers, where he averaged 4.3 points and 3.3 rebounds in 13 minutes playing alongside Hall of Famers Elgin Baylor and Jerry West, Nelson left Los Angeles.